findy-network/findy-agent-api/README.md

 *Note.* Naturally you need to first install `dart` or just `flutter` that includes the dart.
-Installing the Flutter is very easy or very cumperson, denpending you OS.
+Installing the Flutter is very easy or very cumperson, depending on your OS.
 Most difficult one has been Linux/ARM64 by far (summer 2023).